-Texas abortion law could lead to deluge of Supreme Court challenges to Constitution: Biden admin
+Texas abortion law could lead to deluge of Supreme Court challenges to Constitution: Biden admin.

-The Biden administration warned the Supreme Court on Monday of an avalanche of state laws seeking to challenge federal constitutional rights, should the justices leave in place Texas’ new law banning most abortions after a fetal heartbeat is detected.
+The Biden administration warned the Supreme Court on Monday of an avalanche of state laws seeking to challenge federal constitutional rights should the justices leave in place Texas’ new law banning most abortions after a fetal heartbeat is detected.

 The justices seemed split over whether to allow challenges to the state law to move forward, with Justices Brett M. Kavanaugh and Amy Coney Barrett emerging as likely swing votes.

-Texas argues that challengers to the law — abortion providers and the federal Justice Department — lack standing to sue because the state law isn’t enforced by state authorities.
-Rather, private citizens can file lawsuits against abortion providers who defy the law.
+Texas argues that challengers to the law — abortion providers and the federal Justice Department — lack standing to sue because state authorities don’t enforce the state law.
+Instead, private citizens can file lawsuits against abortion providers who defy the law.

 Elizabeth Prelogar, the Justice Department‘s new solicitor general, said that was a tricky way of trying to nullify the federal constitutional right established in the high court‘s 1973 Roe v.
 Wade decision.